matterturbulent/languagedao-ai/README.md

 # Set API Key as Environmental Variable, for Mac Users
-run this command in your terminal to open up your shell profile using the nano text editor. nano ~/.zshrc add your OpenAI API Key in place of 'Your API Key' export OPENAI_API_KEY= 'Your API Key'
+Run this command in your terminal to open up your shell profile using the nano text editor.

+nano ~/.zshrc

+Add your OpenAI API Key in place of 'Your API Key'

+export OPENAI_API_KEY= 'Your API Key'

 By setting your API key as an environmental variable in your shell, you can reference it across terminal instances by using the os module and calling 'os.getenv("OPENAI_API_KEY")'